cameronwp/intro-to-python/README.md

   * Runs your code line-by-line as you press enter
 3. Jupyter notebook.
 This is out of scope for this lecture, but it's a great way to tell a story with Python

-I will be using VS Code with its integrated terminal from now on
+I will be using VS Code with its integrated terminal from now on.
 ## Exercises

 See the exercise folders to keep going.